Endocrinology, Diabetes, and Metabolism Fellowship

 At UT Health San Antonio we support a two-year ACGME accredited fellowship program that is designed to provide fellows with a broad-based exposure to endocrine cases with the goal of developing outstanding clinicians and educators.
 We recruit two fellows annually.

 The Division of Endocrinology and Metabolism and the Division of Diabetes combine to provide the broad clinical exposure required to fulfill the requirements for subspecialty certification.
 For physicians interested in careers in clinical endocrinology, the two-year program consists of inpatient rotations and outpatient preceptorships in all fields of adult endocrinology.
-Training occurs at the University Health System (UHS) and the Audie L Murphy Veteran’s Administration Hospital (ALMVAH).
+Training occurs at the University Health System (UHS) and the Audie L Murphy Veteran’s Administration Hospital (VA).
 Outpatient preceptorships in pediatric endocrinology and reproductive endocrinology are also provided.
-A minimum of twelve months of clinical training is required.
-Subspecialty residents also carry out a clinical research project at the Frederic C. Barter Clinical Research Unit or the Texas Diabetes Institute in the remaining months.

 The patient care program puts emphasis on the comprehensive management of diabetes including the complications seen in ophthalmology, nephrology, neurology and podiatry.
 The subspecialty residents also attend a general diabetes clinic, insulin pump clinic and obesity clinic.
 At the end of two years of training, fellows are well prepared to take the Subspecialty Board examination in Endocrinology, Diabetes and Metabolism.